thayer11/fullStack-JS-App/README.md

       * Mongo and Mongoose to save our data
       * Express to route our resources

+At the end of this lab, we will have a full CRUD app using Javascript through the full stack.

 ## Setup

 1. Open up your Cards Against Assembly app (aka `angular-directives-lab`)
-2. Verify that the cards in questionsList in `cardsController.js` are rendering properly on the page.
+2. Verify that the cards in `questionsList` in `cardsController.js` are rendering properly on the page.
 3. It should look similar to this:

 <img width="965" alt="Custom Card" src="https://cloud.githubusercontent.com/assets/25366/9668827/a352dbf8-5238-11e5-8d00-80ccf02ca95c.png">

+> Note: We will give suggestions of specific projects/labs you have completed that will be useful for reference on specific steps.
+For general reference, any of your labs from the Node week would be helpful, but the [Personal API Lab](https://github.com/den-wdi-1/express-personal-api) and [Tunely Lab](https://github.com/den-wdi-1/tunely) may have the most complete code.

 ### Step 1: Server Setup

 1. Create a directory for your node server.
+2. Initialize an npm project.
 2. Create a JS file that will act as your server file.
-3. Look back at your back-end labs for reference on how to build this first directory.
 4. Serve up your front-end files from this server, preferably in a `public` directory.

-For reference, you can examine any of your labs from the Node week, but the [Personal API Lab](https://github.com/den-wdi-1/express-personal-api) may have the most complete code.
+For reference, you can examine the [Express Lesson](https://github.com/den-wdi-1/express).

 ### Step 2: $http / AJAX Connection to Back-End

-1. Use the following Heroku endpoint to replace your hard-coded Cards: https://shielded-forest-41789.herokuapp.com/api/flashcards
+1. Use the following Heroku endpoint to replace your hard-coded Cards: `https://shielded-forest-41789.herokuapp.com/api/flashcards`
 2. Use `$http` to GET the flashcards.
 3. Use `$http` to GET one flashcard by ID.
 4. Use `$http` to POST a new flashcard.